Caster: Coding a Topology

 Plan

-Clicking Plan will create a new Run and execute the "terraform plan" command on the given configuration.
-This raw Terraform output is shown to the user, and describes:
+command on the given configuration.
+This raw Terraform output, visible to the user, describes:

 - What actions Terraform will take

-A plan shows the user what is going to be deployed.
+A plan shows the user what will deploy.

 This output always ends with a summary of the form Plan: x to add, y to change, z to destroy